Instabilities of heavy magnons in an anisotropic magnet

-To search for magnon decay processes in FeI$_2$, we thus apply a magnetic field perpendicular to the triangular planes to tune the relative position of magnetic excitations within the AF phase, Fig.~\ref{fig1}(D), and examine the resulting momentum- and energy-resolved response using inelastic neutron scattering (see Materials and Methods).
+To search for quasiparticle decay in FeI$_2$, we apply a magnetic field perpendicular to the triangular planes to tune the relative position of magnetic excitations within the AF phase (Fig.~\ref{fig1}f) and examine the resulting momentum- and energy-resolved response using inelastic neutron scattering (see Materials and Methods).
 A slight misalignment between the magnetic field direction and the $c$-axis of our high-quality multi-gram crystal selects a single magnetic domain (see Fig.~S\ref{sifig:bragg}), which dramatically simplifies interpretation of our results.
 In Fig.~\ref{fig2}, we compare neutron-scattering data for $\mu_0H\!=\!0,1,2,3$ and $4$~T with SU(3)-generalized linear spin-wave (GLSW) calculations~\cite{muniz2014generalized} for the exchange interactions of Ref.~\cite{Bai_2021} and $g=3.8(5)$ (see Materials and Methods).
-For $\mu_0H\leq 2$~T, the number, dispersion, intensity, linewidth, and field-dependence of all the observed modes are in excellent agreement with GLSW predictions for all measured momenta (Fig.~\ref{fig2}({A}), see also Fig.~S\ref{sifig:cuts1}--S\ref{sifig:cuts2} for more cuts).
-These spectra are understood qualitatively as the magnetic field evolution of eight modes: a single-magnon and a single-ion bound-state for each of the four magnetic sub-lattices, proviso that half of the modes have weak intensity for the momenta shown in Fig.~\ref{fig2}.
+For $\mu_0H\leq 2$~T, the number, dispersion, intensity, linewidth, and field-dependence of all the observed modes are in excellent agreement with GLSW predictions for all measured momenta (Fig.~\ref{fig2}a, see also Fig.~S\ref{sifig:cuts1}--S\ref{sifig:cuts2} for more cuts).
+These spectra reflect the magnetic field evolution of eight modes: a SM and a SIBS for each of the four magnetic sub-lattices.
+Half of the modes have weak intensity for the momenta shown in Fig.~\ref{fig2}.
 Excitations of the spin-down ferromagnetic stripes, corresponding to $\Delta S^z = +1$ and $+2$, experience a negative Zeeman shift $\Delta E_{\text{Zeeman}} = -g\mu_\text{B}\mu_0 H\Delta S^z$, and vice-verse for excitations of the spin-up stripes.
-The enhanced splitting of the $\Delta S^z = \pm 2$ magnon bound-states enables their unambiguous spectroscopic identification~\cite{fert1978excitation, petitgrand1980magnetic}, see arrows on Fig.~\ref{fig2}({A})--({B}).
+The enhanced splitting of the $\Delta S^z = \pm 2$ magnon bound-states enables their unambiguous spectroscopic identification~\cite{fert1978excitation, petitgrand1980magnetic}, see arrows on Fig.~\ref{fig2}a-b.